 - Some can also be obtained from the diet, like from eating broccoli, beetroot, shellfish, wheat bran, wheat germ, spinach, quinoa, and more.

-- One can take it as a dietary supplement too.
+- One can take it as a dietary supplement.

 TMG helps convert homocysteine to methionine.
 TMG supplement is sold in some (not all) health food stores, and it’s also easy to find online.
-Here’s a few products to shop on Amazon if you want to try these brands which I have already vetted for you:
+Here are a few products to shop on Amazon if you want to try these brands which I have already vetted for you:

 1. TMG 500mg Liquid Vegetarian Capsules by Life Extension

 2. TMG Crystals by Jarrow (it’s a tasteless powder, with no other ingredients)

-TMG supplements directly reduces homocysteine, unlike thte digestive acid.
-You just follow directions on the label for the supplement you take.
+TMG supplements directly reduce homocysteine, unlike this digestive acid.
+You just follow the directions on the label for the supplement you take.
 You take before capsule with a meal, or shortly before you eat, and if you don’t get heartburn or reflux right after, you try taking two capsules with a meal.
 And so forth.
 Controlling the homocysteine and reducing it is also key to stopping the sulfur burp.
-The betaine is well-documented to help with heartburn and reflux too.
+Betaine is well-documented to help with heartburn and reflux too.

 Methylation or Transmethylation

-If you have a problem with methylation, the key biomarker that confirms it is your lab level of homocysteine, which is an inflammatory blood value.
+If you have a problem with methylation, the key biomarker that confirms it is your homocysteine test (a blood test), and you can consider it an inflammatory biomarker in your blood.
 If it’s either high or low, homocysteine actually reflects a problem in this methylation pathway.
 I made this graphic a few years ago, see below.
 The medications in red color are what BLOCK the pathway and create a Medication Induced SNP.
 This information is what is part of the Pathways on a KeyRing SNP Booklet I made.
 CLICK HERE to see that resource, especially if you’re a practitioner.
 (It also has the transsulfuration pathway, not shown here).

 The Plan to Reduce Homocysteine Quickly